15.6 Subjective Assessment

 Genome sequencing for breast cancer involves analyzing the DNA of cancer cells to understand the genetic changes that drive the disease.
 This process can identify mutations, structural variations, and other genetic alterations that contribute to the development and progression of breast cancer.
 The insights gained from genome sequencing can inform personalized treatment strategies and improve patient outcomes.[1]

-Common symptoms that can be related to the breasts, female and male genitalia includes pain, redness, swelling, and discharge.
+Common symptoms that can be related to the breasts and female and male genitalia include pain, redness, swelling, and discharge.

 Many of the questions in this table align with the PQRSTU mnemonic.
-You should consider asking questions in order of importance, thus you do not follow the sequential order of PQRSTU.
+You should consider asking questions in order of importance, thus you do not have to follow the sequential order of PQRSTU.

 You should also ask about any medications (prescribed, over the counter, or illicit) the client is taking, including the name, dose, frequency, reason for taking, and how long they have been taking it.
 Many types of medications can cause disruption to vaginal flora (itching, white discharge).